kmmbvnr/viewflow-docs-v1/docs/index.rst

 .. image:: _static/ShipmentProcess.png
    :width: 400px

-After over than 10 years history of the BPMN standard, it contains whole set of battle-proven primitives for all occasions, helps you to describe all real life business process scenarios.
-Viewflow helps you to build a bpmn diagram in code and keep business logic separate from django forms and views code.
+After over than ten years history of the BPMN standard, it contains the whole set of battle-proven primitives for all occasions, helps you to describe all real life business process scenarios.
+Viewflow helps you to build a BPMN diagram in code and keep business logic separate from django forms and views code.

-Viewflow suite contains 4 libraries, each one could be used independenply from others.
+Viewflow suite contains four libraries, and each one could be used independently from others.

 Table of Contents
 =================